Spoonerbard/whispers-from-the-ash/docs/shops/troxler_wares.md

+# Troxler's Wares

 # Troxler's Temporary Weapon Infusions (Tier 1)
 *Rules for Infusions:*

 - **Activation:** Infusions are activated as a **bonus action**, and the effect applies to the weapon the character is currently holding.
+- **One at a time:** Unless otherwises stated, a weapon can only hold one infusion at a time.
+If a second is added the first one is dispelled.
 - **Duration:** The infusion lasts for the duration of **one combat encounter**.
 - **Dispelling:** If the weapon is dropped or discarded after the infusion is activated, the infusion is dispelled.
 - **Explosion:** On a natural 1 on an attack roll with the infused weapon, the infusion explodes.
 The wielder takes 1d4 damage of the infusion's type.
 The infusion is then lost.